rklymentiev/py-for-neuro/slides/chapter1_04_collections.md

 Notes: There are some trivial built-in functions like `sum()`, `max()`, `min()` that could be applied to lists.
 There is no built-in `avg()` or `mean()` function, but you could easily calculate it yourself.

-Keep in mind, that list can hold objects of different type, even another lists.
-Some functions like `sum()` wouldn't work in that case since you cannot take sum of string and number for obvious reasons.
+Keep in mind, that list can hold objects of different types, even another lists.
+Some functions like `sum()` wouldn't work in that case since you cannot take the sum of string and number for obvious reasons.

 ---